JonasAckermann/chat-me-up/crdts/lazaroff.md

   /**
    * Merges the current LWWMap with a new state, returning a new LWWMap.
+   * ARTICLE: First, we iterate through the incoming state parameter rather than the
+   * local #data.
+That’s because if the incoming state is missing a key that #data has,
+   * we know that we don’t need to touch that key.
+   *
+   * For each key in the incoming state, we get the local register at that key.
+   * If we find one, the peer is updating an existing key that we already know about,
+   * so we call that register’s merge method with the incoming state at that key.
+   * Otherwise, the peer has added a new key to the map, so we instantiate a new LWW Register using the incoming state at that key.
    */
   def merge(state: Map[String, (String, Long, Option[T])]): LWWMap[T] = {
     val mergedData = state.foldLeft(data) {